novinary/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?
+- describe() is used as a header and to group related tests together
+- it() is used for a specific unit test and contains the actual test

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

+- TDD allows us to create web apps that are testable, because we are writing the tests before the code.
+This makes sure they are testable apps because we are writing the tests beforehand, not after.
+It will also save you time and help us to avoid technical debt as the application grows.
+I think its a good approach.

 1. Mention three types of automated tests.
+- Unit tests
+- Integration tests
+- API tests

 ## Project Set Up